Home / OLSAS Application Guide / OLSAS – University of Ottawa

 Transfer Applicants

-Transfer applications, for students seeking admission directly to the second year of the JD program, will be accepted only from students who have successfully completed the first year of a Canadian Common Law program.
+Transfer applications from students seeking admission directly to the second year of the JD program, will be accepted only from students who have successfully completed the first year of a Canadian Common Law program.
 If you have undertaken legal studies outside of Canada, you cannot apply as a transfer applicant.

 You must also submit: